UNHCR Representation in China

 - The internship program is not connected with the recruitment process; nevertheless, UNHCR is willing to provide reference and a fair performance evaluation of the internship for his/her contribution to UNHCR’s work.

-If you possess the above qualifications and are interested in the internship position, please submit your application with (I) Letter of Motivation, (ii) CV, and (iii) signed Personal History Form (available at <http://www.unhcr.org/hk/wp-content/uploads/sites/13/2017/10/UNHCR_Personal_History_Form_October-2017.zip>) by email to [email protected], and indicate in the subject line “Internship Application – Programme” by 28 February 2019.
+If you possess the above qualifications and are interested in the internship position, please submit your application with (I) Letter of Motivation, (ii) CV, and (iii) signed Personal History Form (available at <http://www.unhcr.org/hk/wp-content/uploads/sites/13/2017/10/UNHCR_Personal_History_Form_October-2017.zip>) by email to [email protected], and indicate in the subject line “Internship Application – PSP” by 25 January 2021.